 One Pot Creamy Tomato and Chorizo Rigatoni - an indulgent and super-tasty family meal.
 It's all finished with lovely chunks of mozzarella, baby spinach and plenty of parmesan.

 A quick and easy mid-week dinner, ready in less than 25 mins!

 Gotta love one pan pasta meals, both for the lack of washing up, and the speed that you can throw them together!

 Most of my one pot dishes involve adding things in a step at a time - until the dish is complete, but I'm going to fess up here.
 I cook the chorizo first, take it out of the pan, and add it back in at the end.

 So yes, that does mean one extra dirty dish.

-There's just no other way to ensure the chorizo is perfectly cooked - you know, a little bit crispy which a tonne of flavour.
+There's just no other way to ensure the chorizo is perfectly cooked - you know, a little bit crispy, with lots of flavour.

-In the past, when I’ve fried the chorizo and added the pasta in with the chorizo to cook, I’ve found the salty-spicy flavour leaches out into the rest of the sauce, leaving the chorizo a bit flavourless and chewy.
+The problem with frying chorizo and adding it in with the sauce and pasta to continue cooking, is that the salty-spicy flavour leaches out into the rest of the sauce, leaving the chorizo a bit flavourless and chewy.

 One Pot Creamy Tomato and Chorizo Rigatoni